Keg: Size

 Historically a beer barrel was a standard size of 36 USgal, as opposed to a wine barrel of 32 USgal, or an oil barrel of 42 USgal.
 Over the years barrel sizes have evolved, and breweries throughout the world use different sized containers.
 Even when the content capacity of two kegs are equal, e.g. metricized to 50 liters, the keg shape and tap system may differ greatly.

 U.S. keg sizes

 Most U.S. brewers sell beer in 1/2 barrels of 15.5 gallons, 1/4 barrels of 7.75 gallons, and 1/6 barrels of 5.17 gallons.

-Since keg sizes are not standardized, the keg cannot be used as a standard unit of measure for liquid volumes: despite this, a number of people still refer to kegs as if they were a unit of measure.
+Since keg sizes are not standardized, the keg cannot be used as a standard unit of measure for liquid volume: despite this, a number of people still refer to kegs as if they were a unit of measure.
 This size standard varies from country to country and brewery to brewery, with most countries using the metric system rather than U.S. gallons.